 Have you ever seen the image of a vase and two faces?
-This image doesn’t change, but upon first glance, we are more likely to see one image or the other.
-It’s only after train our brain to see the other image, or someone tells us to see this image, does it appear.
+This image doesn’t change, but we are more likely to see one image or the other at first glance.
+Only after training our brain to see the other image, or someone tells us to see this image, does it appear.

-The theory of top-down process was developed just a few years later, and is often explained side by side with bottom-up processing to round out the overarching theories on visual perception.
-In this video, I will be discussing top-down processing and how it explains the way we perceive the world around us.
+The theory of top-down process was developed just a few years later and is often explained side by side with bottom-up processing to round out the overarching theories on visual perception.

-This is a more holistic way of looking at visual perception.
 We start by perceiving the whole object.
 In the Rat-Man example, we start our analysis by seeing the rat or the man based on the context of the situation or our expectations.
-Then, we begin to break down the visual stimuli and see that yes, this could be a rat or a man or a different drawing altogether.
+Then, we break down the visual stimuli and see that this could be a rat, a man, or a different drawing altogether.

 British psychologist Richard Gregory is the man responsible for developing this take on visual perception theory.
-Gregory did not coin the term “top-down processing” or create this idea from scratch.
+Gregory did not coin “top-down processing” or create this idea from scratch.
 His theory was mainly realized as a response to Gibson, and he credits Hermann von Helmholtz as the father of this theory.

 Gregory proposed that while the eye does take in a lot of stimuli, most of it is lost by the time it reaches the brain.
 So we can’t possibly construct our entire perception of what’s in front of us in the direct way that Gibson proposed.

-In order to “fill in the blanks,” the brain uses hypotheses based on what it expects and what it already knows about the world.
+To “fill in the blanks,” the brain uses hypotheses based on what it expects and what it already knows about the world.
 Of course, hypotheses are not always true.
-As we gather more details and focus more on different elements of what we are seeing, we could discover that our initial hypotheses aren’t true.
-Hence, we realize the rat isn’t just a rat or the man isn’t just the man.
+We discover that our initial hypotheses aren't true as we gather more details and focus more on different elements of what we see.
+Hence, we realize the rat isn’t just a rat, or the man isn’t just the man.

 Example 1: B vs. 13

 Let’s say you are reading a piece of paper.
 You see the number 11, the number 12, and then what appears to be the number 13.
-Or, at least that’s what your brain says when you come across it.
+Or, at least, that’s what your brain says when you encounter it.
 After a closer look, you realize you are looking at a capital B, but your brain chose a number first due to the context of what you were seeing.

-If you are using bottom-up processing, you probably wouldn’t have made the mistake of seeing the 13 first.
-You would have simply taken in the stimuli for what it was and then analyzed whether or not it was a B, a 13, another symbol, etc. With bottom-up processing, you are not making assumptions based on context, patterns, or past experiences.
+How is this significant?
+If you were using bottom-up processing, you probably wouldn’t have made the mistake of seeing the 13 first.
+You would have taken in the stimuli for what it was and then analyzed whether or not it was a B, a 13, another symbol, etc. With bottom-up processing, you are not making assumptions based on context, patterns, or past experiences.
 Bottom-up processing takes place in real-time, and we take in each stimulus as it is before we assign it a larger context.

 Example 2: Jumbled Letters Still Make Sense

-Have you ever seen the passage in which every word is spelled wrong, but the first and last letter are correct?
+Have you ever seen a passage where every word is spelled incorrectly, but the first and last letters are correct?
 Most likely, you can read the whole passage without struggling.
-The individual words themselves make no sense, but reading the word as a whole, and within the context of the larger sentence, is a breeze.
+The individual words themselves make no sense, but reading the word as a whole and within the context of the larger sentence is a breeze.

-While this passage was not written in order to support top-down processing, it could serve as evidence to prove that we can process words as a whole rather than letting the stimuli itself lead the way in reading and understanding a piece of text.
+While this passage was not written to support top-down processing, it could serve as evidence to prove that we can process words as a whole rather than letting the stimuli themselves lead the way in reading and understanding a piece of text.

 Example 3: Reading Misspelled Words or Bad Handwriting Is Easier When Reading a Whole Sentence

-There’s a picture that floats around social media or falls into your email inbox every now and again.
+There’s a picture that floats around social media or falls into your email inbox now and again.
 It shows a paragraph made of misspelled words.
-The letters are rearranged so that the first and last letter are correct, but everything else is out of place.
+The letters are rearranged to correct the first and last letters, but everything else is out of place.
 Somehow, you can still read the entire paragraph!

 Example 4: The Stroop Effect

 You might have heard about this little challenge before.
-Let’s say you see a list of colors: red, black, etc. Each of the words is written in a different color that doesn’t match the word.
-“Red” might be written in black, etc. When asked to identify the colors of the words rather than the word itself, people may have a hard time.
+Let’s say you see a list of colors: red, black, etc. Each word is written in a different color that doesn’t match the word.
+“Red” might be written in black, etc. People may have a hard time when asked to identify the colors of the words rather than the word itself.
 It’s easy for the brain to read the word.

-This is an example of top-down processing because we understand and process the concept of reading the words in front of us rather than identifying the color.
-We automatically process the word, causing the delay when we are trying to do the different task.
+This is an example of top-down processing because we understand and process the concept of reading the words before us rather than identifying the color.
+We automatically process the word, causing the delay when trying to do a different task.
 You can learn more about the Stroop Effect Here.

 Example 5: Phonemic Restoration